ulido/icloud_photo_station/README.md

 or you can send to a different email address with `--notification-email`.

 If you want to send notification emails using your Gmail account, and you have enabled two-factor authentication, you will need to generate an App Password at https://myaccount.google.com/apppasswords

-### System Keyring

-You can store your password in the system keyring using the `icloud` command-line tool (installed with the `pyicloud` dependency):

-    $ icloud --username jappleseed@apple.com
-    ICloud Password for jappleseed@apple.com:
-    Save password in keyring? (y/N)

-If you have stored a password in the keyring, you will not be required to provide a password when running the script.

-If you would like to delete a password stored in your system keyring, you can clear a stored password using the `--delete-from-keyring` command-line option:

-    $ icloud --username jappleseed@apple.com --delete-from-keyring

 ## Error on first run